This post may contain affiliate links. Read my disclosure policy.

 - Stir together the water, vanilla, and honey until honey dissolves and store in the refrigerator until you are ready for it.

-- Place the flour and salt in our food processor and pulse a couple of times to blend.
+- Place the flour and salt in a food processor and pulse a couple of times to blend.

 - Scatter the butter cubes over the flour and pulse the food processor 8 to 10 times, or until the mixture resembles cornmeal.
 It's fine if a couple of large pieces of butter remain.